Bryan Stevenson’s Just Mercy is about his experience as a legal advocate for those wrongfully accused or sentenced harshly.

 Stevenson and the organization he founded (the Equal Justice Initiative, or EJI) eventually got justice for McMillan after six years on death row.
 Although he is free, his life will never be the same.

-But his case helps Stevenson and the EJI uncover more corruption and prevent more people from being wrongfully convicted.
+However, his case helped Stevenson and the EJI uncover more corruption and prevent people from being wrongfully convicted.

 Just Mercy Quotes With Page Numbers